openshift/enhancements/enhancements/microshift/microshift-apiserver-certs.md

 The internal network is used for internal connections, such as the ones from pods in the cluster.

-Choosing the internal network is a complex task, as it can collide with other IP ranges coming from DHCP or other environment configurations.
-In order to minimize risks, the API server service IP, which is always the [first one](https://github.com/kubernetes/kubernetes/blob/master/pkg/controlplane/services.go#L47) from the service CIDR range, is selected by default.
+When configuring apiserver we need to provide an IP where it will be listening.
+This turns into an `EndpointSlice` object that will create an association between the apiserver service network IP and https port (defaults to 10.43.0.1:443) and the IP where it will actually be listening on the real port, which defaults to 6443.
+Ovnk creates flows to turn this VIP into the one from the `EndpointSlice`.
+Here we need a valid IP, local to the node, where the apiserver is listening so that this translation succeeds.
+Imagine we use the same service network apiserver address for the `EndpointSlice`: 10.43.0.1.
+This creates a VIP-endpoint in ovnk that looks like 10.43.0.1:443->10.43.0.1:6443.
+Imagine we have an interface in the host where the apiserver service network IP has been configured.
+While regular pod network origin traffic goes through the ovnk flows to translate it correctly, this is not the case with host network pods.
+These fall through the flow that redirects node IP traffic (which is the source for the host network pods) to the apiserver IP, 10.43.0.1, configured in some interface.
+Since the port is not modified by ovnk traffic ends up reaching whoever is listening on port 443 in any host interface.
+And there is a process listening there, the router for ingress traffic.
+Certificate validations fail, and even if they succeeded this is not the apiserver but a different service.

+In order to fix this we must use a different `EndpointSlice` that does not match the service network apiserver IP.

+From the service CIDR MicroShift can compute the next available subnet and use the first IP from the range as the new endpoint for apiserver.
+In case of defaults, service CIDR is 10.43.0.0/16 and the next subnet is 10.44.0.0.
+Since there is only 1 IP required the netmask can be at /32 and have only one available IP.

 Since API server listens in [all interfaces](https://github.com/openshift/microshift/blob/0f4e4e8d7cb9946a7af81550eb6a537d0f5b4e15/pkg/controllers/kube-apiserver.go#L185) we only need to configure this IP in any interface.
 To make the solution not dependent on CNI an already existing interface may be used, like loopback.
-Upon start, MicroShift API server controller will first configure the service network IP in the loopback interface with a 32-bit netmask, then launch the API server.
+Upon start, MicroShift API server controller will first configure the new apiserver IP in the loopback interface with a /32 netmask, then launch the API server.

-By doing so, the API server service network resolves to a local IP (which happens to be the same IP), while the external traffic still uses the external IP, which is the node IP.
+By doing so, the apiserver service network resolves to a local IP while the external traffic still uses the external IP, which is the node IP.
 This removes the ambiguity problem and allows the external certificate to include the node IP in the SAN.
 The internal certificate remains unchanged, as it already includes the service IP, which is now a valid IP within the node.

 From a pod's perspective, it is irrelevant whether the IP is local or not.
 All a pod needs is to be able to reach the IP in order to connect to the API